Business Employment Dynamics is

 dynamic state of the labor market.

-Data in the next release, published on Wednesday, October 30, 2019, will incorporate annual revisions to the BED series.
+- Data in this release incorporate annual revisions to the BED series.
 Annual revisions are published each year with the release of first quarter data.
-These revisions will cover the last four quarters of not seasonally adjusted data and five years of seasonally adjusted data.
+These revisions cover the last four quarters of not seasonally adjusted data and five years of seasonally adjusted data.

-//CEWBD ZUNI3PO Test 11/2/2020/ In the second quarter of 2018, gross job gains from opening and expanding private-sector establishments
+//CEWBD Test 7/19/2022// In the second quarter of 2018, gross job gains from opening and expanding private-sector establishments

 were 7.6 million.
 Gross job losses from closing and contracting private-sector establishments were 7.2 million.